-Meghan Longworth is the Corporate Secretary for the Group's Bermuda entities, responsible for ensuring the efficient administration of the Group's corporate governance framework.
+Meghan Longworth is the Group Corporate Secretary with direct responsibility for the Group's Bermuda incorporated entities.
+She is responsible for ensuring the efficient and effective administration of the Group's corporate governance framework providing support and guidance for all operating jurisdictions.
 Meghan holds a Bachelor of Laws (LLB) Degree and a Post-Graduate Diploma in Legal Practice from the Leeds Metropolitan University.
-Meghan has worked with the Group for the past three years, previously as a Paralegal and as the Corporate Secretary for the past year.
+Meghan has worked with the Group for the past five years, previously as a Paralegal.
 Currently Meghan is pursuing a designation with The Chartered Governance Institute.